-If you haven’t caught Netflix’s original drama Orange Is the New Black yet, we’re sorry to say it, but you’re missing out on one of the best things about 2013.
+If you haven’t caught Netflix’s original drama Orange Is the New Black yet, we’re sorry to say, but you’re missing out.
 The prison dramedy follows a colorful bunch of women behind bars, surviving by their wits.
 A heartwarming friendship between two of the show’s outspoken characters, Taystee and Poussey—played by Danielle Brooks and Samira Wiley—will have you in stitches and in tears.
 Brooks and Wiley happen to be friends off-camera.
 They spoke with us during an off day in New York City.

 ESSENCE: You two play friends Taystee and Poussey on the show.
 So awesome finding out you’re also friends in real life.